mlandis/graphical_model_magnets/README.md

 The magnets made for a fantastic teaching aid -- e.g. "Who'll volunteer to build the graphical model that specifies such-and-such list of equations?
 How many random variables do you have?
 How many edges are needed?
 What if you treated U as a function of L + \sigma^2 instead of as a constant value?
 What if you set \sigma to be Gamma-distributed?"

 I'm more than pleased with how the graphical model magnets turned out.
-Not bad for the first try!
+Not bad for a realized daydream.
 And the students and teachers at the workshop seemed to enjoy them, too.
+My thanks go to the MolEvol2018 [Course Participants](https://molevol.mbl.edu/index.php/Participants) for allowing [Tracy Heath](http://phyloworks.org/) and myself to try these out in the classroom!

 ### Materials